edp1096/pcbangstudio/README.md

-portable `vscode` creation toolset for using on public machine
+Portable `vscode` creation toolset for using on public machine

 Install - Download this repository then run `setup/install.cmd`